 “Ang did it at 120 frames,” Bruckheimer said.
 “So you see every little thing.
 When you see this film, it’s lifelike.”

-Paramount is working with the Gemini Man team to offer an inside look at the cutting-edge technology and filmmaking behind the new movie.
+Paramount worked with the Gemini Man team to offer an inside look at the cutting-edge technology and filmmaking behind the new movie.
 First up, here’s a seven-minute documentary from Will Smith that reveals how he worked with Ang Lee and WETA to create a realistic virtual version of his younger self.

 We’ve also got a behind-the-scenes video featuring interviews with executive producer Jerry Bruckheimer, technical supervisor Ben Gervais, VFX supervisor Bill Westenhofer, and none other than Ang Lee himself.
-It’s all about how the new technology developed for Gemini Man is pushing the industry forward, and makes for a fascinating watch.
+It’s all about how the new technology developed for Gemini Man is pushing the industry forward and makes for a fascinating watch.

 Finally, here’s a third featurette from Paramount that includes interviews with Will Smith, Bruckheimer, and Lee all talking about how this new movie-making technology makes it possible to tell a story unlike anything seen before in cinema.

-Can I See a Trailer for Gemini Man?
+Is there a trailer for Gemini Man?

 Yes!
 Check out an action-packed trailer presented from the older Will Smith’s perspective.
 This 2-and-a-half minute video offers a taste of some of the movie’s thrilling action and a close-up look at the cutting-edge tech used by director Ang Lee to create a younger Will Smith for Gemini Man.

-What’s the Plot of Gemini Man?
+What’s the plot of Gemini Man?

 Gemini Man stars Will Smith as Henry Brogan, a skilled assassin who’s reached the end of his career.
 Henry soon learns that his old boss, Clay Verris (Clive Owen), has sent a younger assassin to retire his old student, permanently.